-A year ago the smallest of our five sites only had 6 plotholders and just over a third of its 22 plots occupied.
+A year ago, St Margarets Rd Allotments, the smallest of our five allotment sites in Ward End, Birmingham, only had 6 plotholders and just over a third of its 22 plots occupied.
 The site has no signboard and is near enough invisible as it’s accessed by an unsightly track between a garage and a grocery-cum-late-night-off-licence, so even people who know the area well still have no idea about this little oasis of vegetation.

 Over the past year or so things have started to change, mainly through the link-up and partnership between the Association and the Unity Hubb based at St.Margarets Church – a stone’s throw from the site.
 For some years Washwood Heath Nursery School has been renting a plot for ‘Forest School’ activities with their 3-4 year olds.
 Last year another local nursery school and Thornton Primary School took up the idea of taking on a plot too.
 They all have limited outdoor areas so this was a chance for the children to connect with the natural world and to grow food crops and flowers.